 For example, many consumers opt for the Chase trifecta, which includes the Chase Sapphire Reserve®, the Chase Freedom Unlimited® and the Ink Business Preferred® Credit Card.
 This combination of cards lets users score elite travel perks while earning a high rate of rewards on everyday spending and racking up points on business-related bills.

 Since Chase Ultimate Rewards points can be used for travel through Chase, transfers to airline and hotel partners, merchandise, gift cards or cash back, many consumers love this program for its flexibility.

 Whatever you decide, make sure you pick a credit card combination that lets you maximize your rewards points and get access to different kinds of benefits.
-Ideally, you’ll also choose a combination of cards that lets you pool points with your partner or with yourself across multiple cards.
+If you’re after travel-related rewards instead of cash back, you should also choose a card combo that lets you pool points with your partner or with yourself across multiple cards.

 For example, the Hilton Honors program is well known for letting its members pool points.
 Chase Ultimate Rewards is also popular for letting individuals pool their points in one account, and for letting you pool with a spouse or partner living in your own household.

 Before you sign up for a handful of credit cards, make sure you have a reason for it, and that you have a plan for what happens next.
 If you have a partner, you may want to get them involved in your plan as well.
 Here are the main considerations to keep in mind as you craft your credit card plan.

 Can you earn multiple sign-up bonuses?

 If you plan to sign up for more than one credit card in order to maximize the credit card rewards you earn, you’ll want to spread out applications over the course of many months.
 This is due to the fact many rewards credit cards offer a bonus worth a few hundred dollars in rewards, but only if you spend a set amount of money within a few months of time (e.g. spend $3,000 within three months of account opening).